UPGON/cenfind/README.md

 ### Squashing the stacks to projections

-`squash` expects one argument: a path to a dataset folder that contains a single folder called `raw/`.
+`squash` expects two argument: a path to a dataset folder that contains a single folder called `raw/` and the type of raw images (.ome.tif, .stk).
 Inside raw, you have put all the folders that contains ome.tif files.
 These ome.tif files are fetched, squashed and saved to `projections/`, next to the `raw/` folder.

 The files are loaded using tifffile into the memory (intensive; as each file may